MetaMask/metamask-mobile/.github/coding_guidelines/CODING_GUIDELINES.md

-# MetaMask Mobile Coding Guidelines
+# MetaMask Coding Guidelines

 ### 1. New Code Should be Typescript
 - New components and utilities should be written in Typescript and enforce typing.
 - Existing code should be refactored into Typescript where time allows.
 If you are replacing a component use Typescript.

 ### 2. Using Functional Components and Hooks Instead of Classes